-4.4.1 Basic Settings
+4.4.1 Basic

-In Basic Settings, you can set up IP or DNS, set up your password, SNMP community, accept or skip the default Networked AV mode settings, and view finished results.
+In Basic, you can set up IP/DNS, set up your password, SNMP community, link aggregation, and view finished results.

-In order to set up your IP or DNS, please do the following.
-Click Wizard > Basic Settings > Next > Step 1 IP to access this screen.
+In order to set up your IP/DNS, please do the following.
+Click Wizard > Basic > Step 1 IP to access this screen.